hsode/INES_workshop_2020/right_column.md

     * It is useful if you have a basic idea of how Git works, but please go through [this Git-refresher material](https://coderefinery.github.io/git-refresher/) for a basic overview and important configuration steps.
 -   * [Github](https://www.github.com) is for collaborative work for software development and hosts NorESM sources.
 - Meeting softwares
-    * [Zoom](https://zoom.us/) will be used as the video meeting software for the workshop.
+    * [Zoom](https://zoom.us/) will be used as the video meeting software for the workshop. <mark> You have to signed in to be able to connect to this Zoom meeting </mark>
     * [HackMD](https://hackmd.io) will be used to write questions and answers.
 Please register a user account at HackMD before the workshop.

 ### Helpers